leeallennyc/data-structures-fall-2020/week7/README.md

 ---

 ### Process
-* We worked in small groups to think about the most efficient way to parse and clean the information for all zones.
-Important factors that we considered where `meeting_address`, `meeting_times`, `meeting_name`, `wheelchair_accessiblity`, `interest_group`
+* We worked in a group of three people to think about the most efficient way to parse and clean the information for all zones.
+* Important factors that we considered where `meeting_address`, `meeting_times`, `meeting_name`, `wheelchair_accessiblity`, `interest_group`, addition to others.

 #### Step One
-* Looking back at code from [week 2](https://github.com/leeallennyc/data-structures-fall-2020/blob/master/week2/data/wa02.js), first tried to bring in all the html files from all weeks.
+* Looking back at the code from [week 2](https://github.com/leeallennyc/data-structures-fall-2020/blob/master/week2/data/wa02.js), my first attempt was to bring in all the files from all weeks.
 * This approach produced a number of problems, so I decided to manually check for the exceptions of each week to better understand where the address errors were happening.
-* I had a number of problems with regular expressions after replacing all the white space, so decided to go through each of the errors and use the `.replace()` and `.split()` methods.
+* My regular expression knowledge was limited after replacing all the white space, so decided to go through each of the errors and use the `.replace()` and `.split()` methods.
-* After this completed I made a note to move onto the next step, and also come back to this to later refactor and make the code more efficient with looping.
+* Upon completing this I made a note to move onto the next step, and also come back to this later and refactor the code for more efficiency using an async loop.
+* This was the outcome for getting the address data for all ten zones.
+The problem here currently is that each file is loaded in manually.

 ```js
   value = value.replace(/\s\s+/g, "" )// --> Here we are replacing anything with more than one white space character with a single space using Regex